Dynamically induced cascading failures in power grids: Discussion

-While the swing equation is able to capture interesting dynamical effects previously unnoticed, it still constitutes a comparably simple model to describe power grids \cite{Mach08}.
-Alternative, more elaborated models would involve more variables, e.g., voltages at each node of the network to allow a description of longer time scales \cite{Auer2016}.
+While the swing equation is capable of capturing interesting dynamical effects previously unnoticed, it still constitutes a comparably simple model to describe power grids \cite{Mach08}.
+Alternative, more elaborated models would involve more variables, e.g., voltages at each node of the network to allow a description of longer time scales \cite{Auer2016,Schmietendorf2014,Sharafutdinov2017,Ma2016}.
 In addition, we only focused on the removal of individual lines in our framework, instead of including the shutdown of power plants, i.e., the removal of network nodes.
-These simplifications are mainly justified by the very same time scale of the dynamical phenomena: All cascades observed in the simulation are very fast, terminating on a time scale of about $10$ seconds, which supports the choice of the swing equation \cite{Mach08,Kund94}.
+These simplifications are mainly justified by the very same time scale of the dynamical phenomena.
+Most cascades observed in the simulation are very fast, terminating on a time scale of less than $10$ seconds, which supports the choice of the swing equation \cite{Mach08,Kund94}.
 Furthermore, such short time scales are consistent with empirical observations of real cascades in power grids, which were caused in a very short time by overloaded lines.
-Conversely, power plants (nodes of the network) were usually shut down after the failure of a large fraction of the transmission grid \cite{Bialek2007,USBlackout2003,Elektrizitaet2006}.
+Conversely, power plants (nodes of the network) were usually shut down after the failure of a large fraction of the transmission grid.
 The same holds for load shedding, i.e., disconnecting consumers.
-In order to further support our conclusions, we have also performed simulations with a 3rd order model that includes voltage dynamics (see Supplemental Material), and we have found qualitatively similar results to those obtained with the swing equation.
-Overall, our work indicates that a dynamical second order model as the one adopted in our framework is able to capture additional features compared to static flow analyses, while still making analytical approaches possible.
-This allows to go beyond the methods commonly adopted in the engineering literature, which are often solely based on heavy computer simulations of specific scenarios, e.g. \cite{Salmeron2004}.
+Summing up, while the overall blackout takes place over minutes, critical damage is done within seconds due to line failures \cite{Bialek2007,USBlackout2003,UCTE_Report2007}.
+Hence, this article models the short time scale of line failures only.